weixinyu/nd0821-c3-starter-code/starter/model_card_template.md

 ## Ethical Considerations
 We treat the attributes in the dataset as the only factors affecting the income, and it is not true in the real case.

+## Caveats and Recommendations
+This project is to get familiar with the CI/CD process of machine learning, so the performance of the model is not the target of it.
+You can do model selection and hyperparameter tuning to enhance the performance.
+This is a project of Udacity Program and cannot be used for commercial purpose.